August 18, 2026

 The Invisible Load

 The team had momentum.
-But lately, it felt… off.
+But lately, it felt off.

+It was not burnout from work itself.
 It was the build-up of everything around it.

 Meetings that never led to decisions.
 Slacks that never stopped pinging.
-The emotional labor of always being “on.”
+The emotional labor of always being on.

 This was invisible work.
 And it was eating up their actual capacity to think, build, and lead.